sergiusens/snappy-docs/reference/channels.md

 title: Channels
 ---

-Release channels allow you to distribute multiple versions of a snap at the same time.
+Channels allow users to subscribe to different release cadences for an app, be it by major version bumps or in-development releases.

-It allows users to follow and get automated upgrades for [daily releases](https://build.snapcraft.io/), beta, candidate or stable releases.
-It also provides a way for your users to follow a specific software series and benefit from fixes released for this series.
+You can provide users with automated upgrades for [daily releases](https://build.snapcraft.io/), beta, candidate or stable releases.
+They also let you manage major software series and provide fixes to users wishing to stay on a specific series.

 ## Structure of a channel